 Of course, everyone is free to choose the service they want to use, so if you decide to use TikTok, do so cautiously and take all the necessary security measures.

 We strongly recommend avoiding TikTok.
-If you still want to unblock TikTok, however, your best bet is a VPN.
+If you still want to unblock TikTok, however, your best bet is a VPN (Virtual Private Network).
 When enabled, it encrypts your traffic and masks your IP address.
 That way, nobody can see what you do online.
 With a VPN, you can connect to a server located outside the US and continue using the app.
 Here’s how:

 After consulting with President Trump, Microsoft has announced it intends to purchase TikTok services in the US, Canada, Australia, and New Zealand.
 ByteDance, the parent company of TikTok, would keep its operations in other markets.